TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/InstallTool/Index.rst

 The "ENABLE\_INSTALL\_TOOL" file can be created by putting an empty file into the directory "typo3conf".
-You usually need write access to this directory on a server level (for example via SSH, FTP, etc.) or you can create this file as a backend user with administrator privileges.
+You usually need write access to this directory on a server level (for example via SSH, SFTP, etc.) or you can create this file as a backend user with administrator privileges.
 TYPO3 CMS versions prior 4.6.0 offer this function in the "User Settings", and since TYPO3 CMS version 4.6.0 administrators can